Have a question?

 Beto Carrero World can be found in Penha, a municipality in Santa Catarina.
 It is the biggest amusement park in Latin America, with nine themed areas and more than 100 attractions, including thrill rides, coasters, family-friendly offerings and live shows.

-Highlights include Castelo das Nações (Castle of Nations), a Disney-inspired castle.
-There’s also a zoo with more than 700 animals, a Ferris wheel, and character photo opportunities.
-In addition, Beto Carrero features a visitor train, cable railway, restaurants, cafés and shops.
+Highlights include a Disney-inspired castle, a zoo with more than 700 animals, a Ferris wheel, and character photo opportunities.
+In addition, Beto Carrero World features a visitor train, cable railway, restaurants, cafés and shops.

-In 2023, the first-ever Neft-themed land opened at Beto Carrero World.
-Nerf Mania is a 14,000-square-metre land offering family-friendly rides, a themed restaurant and a Nerf shop.
+In 2023, the first-ever Nerf-themed land opened at Beto Carrero World.
+Nerf Mania is a 14,000-square-metre zone with family-friendly rides, a themed restaurant and a Nerf shop.

 “This fully immersive experience really leans into the social, active play lifestyle that Nerf has been known for over its nearly 55-year history, all while encouraging friendly competition between family and friends,” said Matt Proulx, vice president of global experiences, partnerships and music at Hasbro.